goodboychan/goodboychan.github.io/_pages/about.md

 I'm very interested in learning something new(AI, Embedded System, Mathematics).
 Especially, I enjoyed taking MOOC (Massive Open Online Course) when I have free time.
 Checkout the details of progress on my [github repos](https://github.com/goodboychan)

 This website [^2] (powered by **[fastpages](https://github.com/fastai/fastpages)**) is the storage of my trial and error reports from experience or taking lectures.
 So it maybe contains inaccurate contents.
-If you find something, or have a question about contents, just feel free to contect me through [mail](mailto:kcsgoodboy@gmail.com) or comment it in each page (comments are linked to my github with [utteranc.es](https://utteranc.es/))
+If you find something, or have a question about contents, just feel free to contact me through [mail](mailto:kcsgoodboy@gmail.com) or comment it in each page (comments are linked to my github with [utteranc.es](https://utteranc.es/))

 [^1]: See the datails of my experience [cv]({{site.baseurl}}/assets/attach/resume_chanseok_20200804.pdf)